nylnook/nylnook-website/README.md

 Code for the website at nylnook.com, based on [DocPad](https://github.com/bevry/docpad) and the [HTML5 Boilerplate with grunt skeleton](https://github.com/lukekarrys/html5-boilerplate.docpad).

+## Technologies
+Responsive design, HTML5, CSS3, SVG icons...
+Internet Explorer before version 10 is not supported

 ## License
 The code is licensed under [MIT License](http://creativecommons.org/licenses/MIT/)
-Images are licensed under various [Creative Commons License](http://creativecommons.org/), see each image directory for details.
+Images are licensed under various [Creative Commons](http://creativecommons.org/) Licenses, see each image directory for details.
+[Cantarell Font](http://abattis.org/cantarell/) by Dave Crossland, GPLv3 licence.
-The nylnook logo is Copyright [Camille Bissuel](http://nylnook.com).
+The nylnook logo is © [Camille Bissuel](http://nylnook.com).
 All rights reserved.

-Other included things such as themes and libraries are likely already licensed by their own invidual licenses, so be sure to respect their licenses too.
+Other included things such as vendor libraries are likely already licensed by their own invidual licenses, so be sure to respect their licenses too.

 ## To do
 this code is really young, website is under construction !

 - Multilingual with Transifex
 - RSS
-- search engine
+- Search engine
 - Creative common metas
-- camanjs integration
+- Camanjs integration
+- optimisation and reintroduce grunting
 - ...